Tensor Completion with Nearly Linear Samples Given Weak Side Information: Key Intuition in a Simple Setting

 Denote the sparsity pattern of matrix $M_{12}^{obs}$ with $\tilde{\Omega}_{12}$, where $(a,b) \in \tilde{\Omega}_{12}$ iff there exists at least one $i \in [n_3]$ such that $(a,b,i) \in \Omega$, i.e. there is an observed tensor datapoint involving both coordinates $a$ and $b$.
 Due to the Bernoulli sampling model, $\Ind{(a,b) \in \tilde{\Omega}_{12}}$ is independent across all $(a,b) \in [n_1] \times [n_2]$, and $\Prob((a,b) \in \tilde{\Omega}_{12}) = 1 - (1-p)^{n_3} =: \tp \approx p n_3$, where the approximation holds if $p n_3 = o(1)$.
 As a result, the density of observations in $M_{12}^{obs}$ is $\tilde{p} = \Theta(\min(1, p n_3))$, which is significantly more dense than the original tensor dataset.

-In this simple setting where $|\langle Q_{\ell}(\cdot, k), {\bf 1} \rangle| > \mu$, we have reduced the task of estimating the latent factor matrices of a sparsely observed tensor $T$ to the easier task of estimating the latent factors of a not-as-sparsely observed matrix $\E{M_{12}^{obs}}$, where the data is also generated from a Bernoulli sampling model.
+In this simple setting where $|\langle Q_{\ell}(\cdot, k), \frac{1}{n_3} {\bf 1} \rangle| > \mu$, we have reduced the task of estimating the latent factor matrices of a sparsely observed tensor $T$ to the easier task of estimating the latent factors of a not-as-sparsely observed matrix $\E{M_{12}^{obs}}$, where the data is also generated from a Bernoulli sampling model.
 As matrix estimation is very well understood, we can then apply methods from matrix estimation to learn the latent factors of $\E{M_{12}^{obs}}$.
-The non-zero singular values of $\E{M_{12}^{obs}}$ are $\lambda_k \langle Q_3(\cdot, k), \frac{1}{n_3} {\bf 1} \rangle$, which has magnitude bounded below by $|\lambda_k| \mu / n_3$ by assumption from the given auxiliary information.
+The non-zero singular values of $\E{M_{12}^{obs}}$ are $\lambda_k \langle Q_3(\cdot, k), \frac{1}{n_3} {\bf 1} \rangle$, which has magnitude bounded below by $|\lambda_k| \mu$ by assumption from the additional information.
 If this inner product were equal to zero for any value of $k$, it would imply that the rank of $\E{M_{12}^{obs}}$ is strictly smaller than the $r$ such that we would not be able to recover the full desired latent factor matrices for $T$ by estimating $\E{M_{12}^{obs}}$.

 The distribution of $M_{12}^{obs}(a,b)$ depends not only on the original additive noise model of the tensor, but also the sampling process and the latent factors $Q_3$.
-For example the simplest rank-1 setting with exact observation of the tensor entries is depicted in figure \ref{fig:rank1ex}.
-The observation $M_{12}^{obs}(a,b) = \lambda Q_1(a,1) Q_2(b,1) Z_{ab}$ for
+For example the simplest rank-1 setting with exact observation of the tensor entries is depicted in Figure \ref{fig:rank1ex}.
+The observation $M_{12}^{obs}(a,b)$ takes value $\lambda Q_1(a,1) Q_2(b,1) Z_{ab}$, where

-This highlights that the noise in fact a multiplicative factor $Z_{ab}$, where $\E{Z_{ab}} = \langle Q_3(\cdot, k), \frac{1}{n_3} {\bf 1} \rangle$ and the independence in the original tensor observations also implies $Z_{ab}$ are independent across indices $(a,b)$.
+This highlights that the noise is in fact a multiplicative factor $Z_{ab}$, where $\E{Z_{ab}} = \langle Q_3(\cdot, k), \frac{1}{n_3} {\bf 1} \rangle$ and the independence in the original tensor observations also implies $Z_{ab}$ are independent across indices $(a,b)$.
 Incoherence style assumptions on the latent factor guarantee that this multiplicative noise factor is not ill-behaved.
 While any matrix estimation algorithm could plausibly be used on $M_{12}^{obs}$, the theoretical results require analyses that are robust to more general noise models beyond the commonly assumed Gaussian additive noise model.
 When the data entries are bounded, we will use the approach in \cite{song2016blind, BorgsChayesLeeShah17, shah2019iterative} as they provide statistical guarantees for general mean zero bounded noise.